PROFILE

 ruling party won a majority of seats.

-The government of the Fourth Republic
+The government of the Fourth Republic includes a

-includes a strong presidency, a prime minister,
+strong presidency, a prime minister, a Council

-president, a unicameral National Assembly, and
+unicameral National Assembly, and the judiciary.

-the judiciary.
-The legislature and judiciary are
+The legislature and judiciary are nominally

-nominally independent but remain susceptible to
+independent but remain susceptible to executive

-executive influence.
+influence.

-Burkina held multiparty municipal elections
+Burkina held multiparty municipal elections in

-free and fair in all elections.
-The Congress for
+considered largely free and fair in all

-Democracy and Progress (CDP), the governing
+Congress for Democracy and Progress (CDP), the

-party, won overwhelming majorities in all the
+governing party, won overwhelming majorities in

-elections until the 2002 legislative election,
+all the elections until the 2002 legislative

-the 2002 elections.
+large gains in the 2002 elections.

 Compaore won the November 1998 presidential